DHTMLX/gantt-docs/data/api/gantt_copy.md

 @params:

-- task		object		the object that needs to be copied
+- initialObject		object		the object that needs to be copied

 @returns:

-- backupTask		object		a deep copy of provided object
+- clonedObject		object		a deep copy of provided object

 @example: